 Easy summer cocktails do not get any easier than this.
 Traditionally served in copper mugs, the Moscow Mule cocktail combines vodka, lime juice, and ginger beer.
 Lime wedges and mint leaves are often used as garnishes to make the drink even more refreshing and aromatic.

 The Old Cuban was created by New York bartending legend Audrey Saunders in 2001 during the most recent cocktail renaissance.
-Combining 1½ oz rum, 1 oz lime juice, 1 oz simple syrup, 6 mint leaves, 2 dashes bitters, and 2 oz Champagne, it plays in the same ballpark as the Mojito and Caipirinha, but offers something novel in the form of a festive dose of effervescence.
+Combining 45ml rum, 30ml lime juice, 30ml sugar syrup, 6 mint leaves, 2 dashes bitters, and 60ml Champagne, it plays in the same ballpark as the Mojito and Caipirinha but offers something novel in the form of a festive dose of effervescence.

 Sweetened just enough to be crisp, cool, and refreshing, the Southside cocktail is perfect for sipping on a cocktail night with friends, or a sunny afternoon on the patio.
-It combines 2 oz gin, 1 oz simple syrup, 1 oz lime juice, and five mint leaves that are muddled, and double-strained into a chilled cocktail glass.
-Quite marvelous!
+It combines 60ml gin, 30ml sugar syrup, 30ml lime juice, and five mint leaves that are muddled, and double-strained into a chilled cocktail glass.
+Quite marvellous!